 N.W.A.
-Straight Outta Compton
+Straight Outta Compton (Ruthless, 1988)

 It's not an exaggeration to say this record changed hip-hop forever.
 It made sure West coast hip-hop could not be ignored, broadened hip-hop's demographic reach and single-handedly increased the amount of cursing.
 Dre's spare and jagged production style critically assisted by DJ Yella and sourced from California's swap meet crates serve as a fitting backdrop to some of the most jarring lyrics ever laid to wax, almost 25 years after they were first uttered.

 The Chronic (Death Row, 1992)

 The definitive G-funk statement.
 This record proved that Dr. Dre had mastered a cavernous sonic range and sophistication that he was hinting at on releases like the D.O.C's criminally underrated No One Can Do It Better and Efil4Ziggan.
 Meshing live instrumentation, reconfigured classic Clintonian funk, and an unapologetic "gangsta rap" mentality, it captures the Death Row mystique at its peak, featuring "Nuthin' But A 'G' Thang," one of the most enduring singles in any genre of the last 20 years.

+Arguably a refinement of the hedonistic themes on The Chronic, its significance lies in Dre's ability to retain and refine the formula he had perfected.
 Pulling in talented session musicians and producers such as Scott Storch, Mel-Man and Mike Elizondo and sonic touches that deploy use of strings and eschew overt sampling.
 This is a compelling reason why Detox is highly anticipated.